-Also, menstrual irregularities, such as late or missed periods, occur in nearly 15-25% of women going through childbearing age.
+According to The American College of Obstetricians and Gynecologists, menstrual irregularities, such as late or missed periods, occur in nearly 15-25% of women going through childbearing age.
 This can be due to various conditions besides hormonal imbalances, pregnancy, stress, trauma, weight loss, and other specific health conditions.

-What are the Causes of Negative Pregnancy Tests but No Period?
+What are the Causes of Negative Pregnancy Tests But No Period?

-There are two reasons you can get a negative pregnancy test- either you’re not pregnant, or tested too early for the test kit to detect the hCG hormone in urine.
+There are two reasons you can get a missed period negative pregnancy test- either you’re not pregnant, or tested too early for the test kit to detect the hCG hormone in urine.
 The pregnancy test kit works by detecting the hCG hormone produced in the body when you’re pregnant, and it keeps increasing for a few months.

 HCG hormone can sometimes mislead

 The hCG hormone appears in the urine within the first week after ovulation and rises every 2 to 3 days in the first week till missed period day.
 If you test during this period, you may see a negative result, even if you are pregnant.

 Well, even if you skipped your period and didn’t test early, there are chances that you are not pregnant.

 The basic cycles go with ovaries releasing an egg during ovulation, approximately every 28 days.
 If a sperm fertilizes the egg, the woman will miss her period dates, but if no fertilization happens, a person’s period will likely start within 15-16 days.